avast/llvm/docs/LangRef.rst

 """""""""""""

 ``DICompileUnit`` nodes represent a compile unit.
-The ``enums:``, ``retainedTypes:``, ``subprograms:``, ``globals:``, ``imports:`` and ``macros:`` fields are tuples containing the debug info to be emitted along with the compile unit, regardless of code optimizations (some nodes are only emitted if there are references to them from instructions).
+The ``enums:``, ``retainedTypes:``, ``globals:``, ``imports:`` and ``macros:`` fields are tuples containing the debug info to be emitted along with the compile unit, regardless of code optimizations (some nodes are only emitted if there are references to them from instructions).
+The ``debugInfoForProfiling:`` field is a boolean indicating whether or not line-table discriminators are updated to provide more-accurate debug info for profiling results.

 .. code-block:: text

     !0 = !DICompileUnit(language: DW_LANG_C99, file: !1, producer: "clang",
                         isOptimized: true, flags: "-O2", runtimeVersion: 2,
                         splitDebugFilename: "abc.debug", emissionKind: FullDebug,
-                        enums: !2, retainedTypes: !3, subprograms: !4,
+                        enums: !2, retainedTypes: !3, globals: !4, imports: !5,
-                        globals: !5, imports: !6, macros: !7, dwoId: 0x0abcd)
+                        macros: !6, dwoId: 0x0abcd)

 Compile unit descriptors provide the root scope for objects declared in a specific compilation unit.
 File descriptors are defined using this scope.
-These descriptors are collected by a named metadata ``!llvm.dbg.cu``.
-They keep track of subprograms, global variables, type information, and imported entities (declarations and namespaces).
+These descriptors are collected by a named metadata node ``!llvm.dbg.cu``.
+They keep track of global variables, type information, and imported entities (declarations and namespaces).

 .. _DIFile: